DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 Plugins provide all the Grid functionality and can be divided into four logical groups:

 - **State Management plugins**.
-Contain a part of the Grid state or provide properties for external state management and change the state in response to user actions.
+Controls a part of the Grid state internally or provide properties for external state management (see [controlled and uncontrolled modes](controlled-and-uncontrolled-modes.md)).
 - **Data Processing plugins**.
 Transform data passed to the Grid component before rendering.
 - **UI Plugins**.
 Render the transformed data using the current state and configuration.
 UI plugins can also invoke actions that state management plugins provide to change the Grid's state.
 - **Core Plugins**.
 The base building blocks for the plugins relating to the first three groups.
 These plugins can also be used separately in certain scenarios.